Vulvar cancer: Diagnosis

-Examination of the vulva is part of the gynecologic evaluation and should include a thorough inspection of the perineum, including areas around the clitoris and urethra, and palpation of the Bartholin's glands.
+Examination of the vulva is part of the gynecologic evaluation.
+It should include a thorough inspection of the perineum, including areas around the clitoris and urethra, and palpation of the Bartholin's glands.

-The exam may reveal an ulceration, lump or mass in the vulvar region.
+The exam may reveal an ulceration, lump, or mass in the vulvar region.
 Any suspicious lesions need to be sampled, or biopsied.
 This can generally be done in an office setting under local anesthesia.
-Small lesions can be removed under local anesthesia as well.
+Small lesions can be removed under local anesthesia.

 Additional evaluation may include a chest X-ray, an intravenous pyelogram, cystoscopy or proctoscopy, as well as blood counts and metabolic assessment.

 Types

 Depending on the cellular origin, different histologic cancer subtypes may arise in vulvar structures.

 Squamous cell carcinoma

 A recent analysis of the Surveillance, Epidemiology and End Results (SEER) registry of the US National Cancer Institute has shown that squamous cell carcinoma accounts for approximately 75% of all vulvar cancers.
 These lesions originate from epidermal squamous cells, the most common type of skin cell.
-Carcinoma-in-situ is a precursor lesion of squamous cell cancer that does not invade through the basement membrane.
+Carcinoma in situ is a precursor lesion of squamous cell cancer that does not invade through the basement membrane.
 There are two types of precursor lesions: